popphp/popphp-framework/README.md

 NEW FEATURES
 ------------
-* A number of components have been improved and refactored.
-* Support for PHP 7.1+ only.
+* Support for PHP 7.3+ only.
-* PHPUnit tests refactored for PHPUnit 7.0+.
+* PHPUnit tests refactored for PHPUnit 9.0+.
 * Reference the `CHANGELOG.md` for further details.

 INSTALL